tylerbutler/engineer/docs_source/themes.rst

 ``use_jquery`` *(optional)*
     Indicates whether the theme makes use of the jQuery library included in Engineer.
 Defaults to ``False``.

 Required Templates
 ------------------

-The following templates must be present in a theme:
+The following templates must be present in a theme's :file:`templates/theme` folder:

 * _single_post.html
 * base.html
 * post_archives.html
 * post_detail.html
 * post_list.html
-* tags_list.html
+* template_page_base.html

+You can of course include additional templates or template fragments, for use either internally in your theme, or that users of your theme can take advantage of to further customize their site.

 API Reference
 =============